-Located in the northwestern area of Kyoto, Arashiyama draws many because of its beautiful scenery that changes with each of the seasons.
-The area is dotted with temples, old imperial villas, and famous historical sites, many of which are National Treasures, or have been recognized by UNESCO as World Cultural Heritage Sites.
+Located in the northwestern area of Kyoto, Arashiyama draws many visitors for its world-renowned bamboo grove and beautiful scenery that changes with each season.
+The area is dotted with temples, old imperial villas, and famous historical sites, many of which are National Treasures, or have been recognized as World Heritage sites.
 The entire region is designated by the Japanese government as a Place of Scenic Beauty.

-Arashiyama can be easily reached from JR Kyoto Station and many other places throughout Kyoto by railway.
+Arashiyama is easily accessible from Kyoto Station and many other places around Kyoto by rail.

 It can be reached on one of three railway lines: the JR Sagano Line which serves Saga Arashiyama Station; the Hankyu Line to Arashiyama Station; or the Keifuku Randen Tram Line, with its own Arashiyama Station.

 In the 13th century, Emperor Go-Saga had Yoshino's famous cherry trees moved here, making the area popular for cherry blossom viewing